How Mouth Tape Works

 No. Mouth tape is designed for single use only.
 For consistent hold and comfort, a new tape should be used each night.

-How long does mouth tape last?
+How long can mouth tape stay on?

 How do you apply mouth tape correctly?